MennaElnashar/MovieTube-Website/README.md

 7) **signup.php** contains the php code for the sign up form.
 8) **login.php** contains the php code for the login form.
 9) **Logout.php** contains the php code for logging out of the website.

+**About:**
+For the frontend I used HTML, CSS, and JavaScript.
+For the backend I used PHP, and XAMPP.